-Our Beast Hunter deck list guide features the best Rastakhan deck list for Season 59 of Hearthstone (February 2019).
+Our Beast Hunter deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
 Our Beast Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Beast - or Midrange - Hunter is a deck that's been popular in Hearthstone since time immemorial.